PennLINC/PennLINC.github.io/docs/DataWorkflows/FetchingYourPMACSData.md

 sub-colornest195
 ```

 This directory contains all the outputs from xcp_d for each subject.

+## Figuring out what data is available (single participant)

 Now, let's see if we can find the actual file we want to get for each subject.
 We can see all the files for a single subject with `find`

 ```
 $ find sub-colornest001